aim-rsf/browseMetadata/README.md

 #### `browseMetadata.R`

 This function is easy to run and does not require any user interaction.
 For now, use the demo json file provided in [inst/inputs](inst/inputs).[^2]

+The json file should contain information about the data asset (dataset), data class (table) and data element (variable)[^3].

 ``` r
 browseMetadata(json_file = 'inst/inputs/national_community_child_health_database_(ncchd)_20240405T130125.json')